Milli97/Urban-Heat-Islands/README.md

 * Fork and clone the repository to your computer

-* Download the data here (Link zu Heibox).
+* Download the [data](https://heibox.uni-heidelberg.de/d/bc815a4d7cdb4a23bc25/).
 It contains the following files:

 	* stadtteile.shp

 	* Gebaeude.shp

+	* Klassen_Gebaeudedichte.txt

 	* Vorbereitung.sh